The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: Discussion

 \subsection{Luminosity and Cluster Cosmology}

-The luminosity in the ROSAT band ($0.1\textendash2.4\,\rm{keV}$) for PKS1353-341 is $4.3\times10^{44}\,\rm{erg/s}$.
+The luminosity in the \textit{ROSAT} band ($0.1\textendash2.4\,\rm{keV}$) for PKS1353-341 is $4.3\times10^{44}\,\rm{erg\,s^{-1}}$.
 Fig.~\ref{fig::luminosity_z} shows the luminosity of PKS1353-341 and its redshift with respect to clusters from the REFLEX all sky catalog~\citep{2004Bohringer}.
-The dotted line emphasizes the flux-limited nature of the REFLEX catalog at $3\times10^{-12}\,\rm{erg/s/cm^2}$.
-Comparing the luminosity of PKS1353-341 with those from the REFLEX catalog, this implies that PKS1353-341 should have been detected and identified as a cluster, if not for the extremely bright point source at the center.
+The dotted line emphasizes the flux-limited nature of the REFLEX catalog at $3\times10^{-12}\,\rm{erg\,s^{-1}\,cm^{-2}}$.
+Comparison of the luminosity of PKS1353-341 with those from the REFLEX catalog suggests that PKS1353-341 should have been detected and identified as a cluster for its luminosity, if not for the extremely bright point source at its center.

 The discovery of a new cluster above the RASS detection threshold suggests that the CHiPS survey will be able to identify similar galaxy clusters and improve upon the completeness of previous X-ray cluster surveys.
-Given that the constraint on $\Omega_M$ from cluster count cosmology is proportional to N$^{1/3}$~\citep{2003Haiman}, we could have a bias of $\sim$1\% in $\Omega_M$ if we are missing only a few percent of clusters due to the presence of central X-ray-bright point sources.
-Of course, this assumes that statistics are the dominant systematic uncertainty, which is not currently the case -- at present, uncertainties on $\Omega_M$ are dominated by systematic uncertainties in the cluster mass calibration.
-However, in the era of eRosita (which will have a similar selection to ROSAT) and precision cluster masses, this bias may become dominant if not addressed.
-The CHiPS survey will provide a first estimate of how severe this bias is in the low-$z$ Universe.
+Given that the constraint on $\Omega_M$ from cluster count cosmology is proportional to N$^{1/3}$~\citep{2003Haiman}, we could have a bias of $\sim$1\% in $\Omega_M$ if we are missing only a few percent of clusters due to the presence of central X-ray bright point sources.
+Of course, this assumes that statistics are the dominant systematic uncertainty, which is currently not the case--at present, uncertainties on $\Omega_M$ are dominated by systematic uncertainties in the cluster mass calibration.
+However, in the era of eROSITA (which will have a similar selection to ROSAT) and precision cluster masses, this bias may become dominant if not addressed.
+The CHiPS survey will provide a first estimate of how severe this bias is in the low-$z$ universe.